Hiva Oa: Geography

 Hiva Oa is the largest and most fertile of the southern Marquesas islands and second only to Nuku Hiva in size.
-Similar to all the larger Marquesas, Hiva Oa features steep cliffs abruptly rising from the ocean to a rugged interior spine of volcanic mountains, ridges, and deep, isolated valleys.
-Unlike most other Polynesian islands near the equator, no fringing coral reefs protect Hiva Oa from the pounding of the ocean and only a few sheltered anchorages and sandy beaches are scattered around the coast.
-Travel along the shoreline is by boat as most of the coastal terrain is too rugged for roads.
-A few dirt roads traverse the interior and link seacoast villages and settlements.
+Similar to all the larger Marquesas, Hiva Oa features cliffs abruptly rising from the ocean to a rugged interior spine of volcanic mountains, ridges, and deep, isolated valleys.
+Unlike most other Polynesian islands near the equator, no fringing coral reefs protect Hiva Oa from the pounding of the ocean, and only a few sheltered anchorages and sandy beaches are scattered around the coast.
+Travel along the shoreline is by boat, as most of the coastal terrain is too rugged for roads.
+A few dirt roads traverse the interior, linking seacoast villages and settlements.
 Atuona Airport is located at an elevation of 1,481 ft on a plateau near the center of the island and has an asphalt-surfaced runway 3,986 ft long with daily flights to other Marquesas islands and Tahiti.

 The outstanding geologic characteristic of Hiva Oa is the collapsed volcano Temetiu.
 Semi-circular Ta'a Oa bay, also called the Bay of Traitors, is in the crater of the volcano whose walls rise sharply 1,000 m above the bay.
-Within Ta'a Oa are Atuona Bay and adjacent Taha Uku which are the best anchorages on the island.
+Within Ta'a Oa are Atuona Bay and adjacent Taha Uku, which are the best anchorages on the island.

 Hiva Oa is separated from the nearby island of Tahuata to its south by a 2.5 mi wide channel called Ha'ava or the Canal de Bordelais.

 Climate

-Temperatures in the Marquesas are stable year round, but precipitation is highly variable.
+Temperatures in the Marquesas are stable year-round, but precipitation is highly variable.
 Precipitation is much greater on the north and east (windward) parts of the islands and much less on the western (leeward) parts.
-Droughts, sometimes lasting several years, are frequent and seem to be associated with the El Niño phenomena.
+Droughts, sometimes lasting several years, are frequent and seem to be associated with the El Niño phenomenon.
 The highest annual rainfall recorded in Atuona is 148.2 in; the lowest is 22 in.

 View of Atuona, the main village of Hiva-Oa, Marquesas Islands, French Polynesia.